 3 min read

 Summer’s here, and your customer is planning her first camping trip.
 When she visits your online store, a GPT-powered digital concierge pops up and she asks it what camping gear and clothing she’ll need.
-Using data like purchase history, available inventory, and the weather forecast for her destination, the concierge suggests products in her preferred sizes and colours.
+Using data like purchase history, available inventory, and the weather forecast for her destination, the concierge suggests products in her preferred sizes and colors.
 Summer vacation?
 Sorted, with a little help from AI.

 AI has been improving ecommerce for years.
-But now, the use of generative AI in ecommerce is revolutionising customer experiences.
+But now, the use of generative AI in ecommerce is revolutionizing customer experiences.
 It’s also increasing productivity, conversions, and customer loyalty.
 While use cases for generative AI in ecommerce are still emerging, here are five examples of how the technology is being applied today.

 Although AI-powered product recommendations have been part of the online shopping experience for a long time, generative AI adds even more nuance and makes the entire process feel more bespoke.
-Generative AI allows better targeting and more refined personalisation, helping you create relevant experiences faster and with more context.
+Generative AI allows better targeting and more refined personalization, helping you create relevant experiences faster and with more context.

 In brick-and-mortar stores, sales and service agents are your biggest asset, able to pick up on cues from customers as they shop, and suggest appropriate products.
 Thanks to generative AI, this can happen online, too.
 Digital concierges that help shoppers discover products let you offer white-glove service at scale.
 This service will feel more comfortable due to the natural-language capabilities of generative AI, and can open new doors to customer loyalty.

 Whether you’re a merchandiser, marketer, or ecommerce manager, generative AI in ecommerce can help you save time.
 Retailers can automate routine tasks and increase sales with GPT-powered product descriptions, smart promotions, and more.
 Time-intensive tasks that once required manual configuration, like creating new promotions, can be automated at scale.
 And generative coding can help teams innovate faster.